Vaccination schedule

 Babies and young children are particularly vulnerable to infectious disease.
 By injecting your baby with a vaccine, the body develops its own immune response to that particular disease.
 This means that if he is later exposed to that disease, the body has already got its defense ready to protect him.

-The World Health Organisation has a Expanded Program on Immunisation (EPI), which has been adopted by the South African Department of Health and it is commonly referred as EPI (SA).
-These are in the normal schedule of vaccines and are free of charge.
+The World Health Organization has a Expanded Program on Immunization (EPI), which has been adopted by the South African Department of Health and it is commonly referred as EPI (SA).
+These are in the normal schedule of vaccines and are free of charge at state clinics.

 Here is a outline of clinic visits and vaccinations needed: